Learn / Blog / Article

 After adding a video to the Hotjar homepage during a 2018 redesign, we found out through various click maps (a type of heatmap collating all page clicks) that it wasn’t driving any interaction, only wasting valuable space.
 So we took the insight, changed the design again, and removed the video in the new version.

-#Mobile and desktop click maps proved to us that the added video wasn’t providing any business value by existing and being high up on the homepage
+#Mobile and desktop click maps proved to us that a video wasn’t providing any business value by existing high up on the Hotjar homepage

-Mobile and desktop click maps proved to us that the added video wasn’t providing any business value by existing and being high up on the homepage
+Mobile and desktop click maps proved to us that a video wasn’t providing any business value by existing high up on the Hotjar homepage

 3. Combine Recordings and Heatmaps for a clearer picture of the customer journey

-Here’s another option for you: mix and match Hotjar’s tools and features if you want to take your website analysis to the next level.
-Below are steps you can follow as-is or tailor-fit to your needs for switching things up on our platform.
+Here’s another option for you: mix and match Hotjar’s tools and features to take your website analysis to the next level.
+Below are steps you can follow as-is or tailor fit to your needs for switching things up on our platform.

 Pinpoint problem areas

-Capture Recordings of your site users’ end-to-end journey.
+Capture Recordings of your customers end-to-end journey.
 If you notice sales are down, use our built-in filters to narrow down the pages you wish to evaluate.
 Filters allow you to view relevant session recordings based on specific criteria.

 Once you have access to the recordings, identify steps where people encounter issues.
-It could be that they’re hesitant to log in before checking out, feeling lost while looking for a product they previously viewed, or ultimately, growing impatient and abandoning their carts altogether.
+It could be that they’re hesitant to log in before checking out, they might feel lost while looking for a product they previously viewed, or ultimately, they’ve grown impatient and abandoned their carts altogether.

 Include the voice of the customer

-Think like an investigator, so you can piece together what’s happening.
+Think like an investigator, so you can piece together what’s happening along the customer journey.
 Gather first-hand accounts by placing a Feedback widget on specific pages.
 This tool enables you to hear from your users the moment they encounter issues and lets you in on how they truly experience your site in real time.

 Prioritize fixes and opportunities